-Altered mental status (AMS) is a general term used to describe various disorders of mental functioning that can range from slight confusion to coma.
+Altered mental status (AMS) is a general term used to describe various disorders of mental functioning ranging from slight confusion to coma.
 Given the vagueness of the term, it is imperative to understand its key components before considering a differential diagnosis.
 Fundamentally, mental status is a combination of the patient's level of consciousness (i.e., attentiveness) and cognition (i.e., mental processes or thoughts); patients may have disorders of one or both.
 For example, patients with meningitis may have impaired consciousness (i.e., altered sensorium, decreased attentiveness) with intact cognition, whereas patients with dementia may have a normal level of consciousness with impaired cognition.
 However, more frequently, patients exhibit altered levels of consciousness plus cognition: for example, with delirium, a relatively common and sometimes fatal cause of AMS.

 Levels of consciousness